molecules/sarray_script/README.md

 slurm (https://slurm.schedmd.com/)

+# DIAGNOSTICS

+If --sarray-file-pattern and --sarray-paired-file-pattern are both used but they generate different numbers of files, then the following error will be
+seen:

+    ERROR: --sarray-file-pattern and --sarray-paired-file-pattern produce
+           different numbers of files.
+List of 'File name (paired file name)':

+Followed by a list of the files showing what it thinks the pairs are and which seem to be missing.

 # CHANGES

+0.0.15: Almost working.
+Still need to improve output so it does not come out as bytestring
 0.0.14: Continuing to build up functionality in Python version sbatch_script.py
 0.0.13: Now extracting common prefixes of paired file names.
 0.0.12: updated tests to use new bin/ location for sbatch_script